How our venues are reducing their carbon footprint

 Recyclable or reusable packaging

 By 2025, we aim to have recyclable or reusable packaging and cutlery at all our in-house catering points.
-At our venues in The Netherlands and in Sweden, we will reach this target as of January 2024.
+At our venues in The Netherlands and in Sweden, have reached this target since 2024.

 Ethical beverages